beetlejays/beetlejays/README.md

 Currently I am a Trainee at [Neue Fische](https://www.neuefische.de) on the road to becoming a web developer 💻 When I´m not coding, I enjoy:

-- Any kind of sports :runner:
+- Any kind of sports :runner: :muscle: :basketball:
-- Being outdoors
+- Being outdoors :sunglasses:
-- Reading about tech stuff and being a nerd
+- Reading about tech stuff and being a nerd :computer: :camera: :tv:
 - Enjoying the company of friends
 - Having the occasional BBQ :)